-In order to create an open and ‘lifted’ atmosphere, you can install pendants as main lighting.
+In order to create an open and ‘lifted’ atmosphere, you can install pendants as the main lighting.
 Narrow beams can be used as spotlights to illuminate tables and other things you would like to draw attention to.
 The lighting in the ceiling should spread the light sideways and at high angles, as this will give the space a ‘lift’.
 As it is a good idea to be able to change the atmosphere, the light setting should be dimmable.
 For example, if the ceiling light is dimmed it will create a greater contrast.

 Use indirect light for a soft expression

-If you want to create a calm and soft atmosphere in the lounge bar, indirect light is the perfect choice.
+If you want to create a calm and soft atmosphere in the lounge bar, indirect light is a perfect choice.
 You can place the lighting in coves by the ceiling and under the bar, which moreover will draw your guest’s attention to it.
-The softer and uniform light in the coves can be complimented by spots in the ceiling, as they will contribute to the soft expression.
+The softer and uniform light in the covers can be complimented by spots in the ceiling, as they will contribute to the soft expression.

 - Contrasting light with wall scalloping and cones of light

 If you want to create a contrast, you should emphasize the walls by placing downlights very close to them.
 This will create cones of light and draw attention to pictures etc. that might be hanging on the wall.
-These downlights will put a great focus on the walls, so if you want that, it is the perfect choice.
+These downlights will put a great focus on the walls, so if you want that, it is a perfect choice.

 Contact Normasym today to get your own LED solution: